If you consistently shooting low left with a pistol as a right handed shooter. Here are few things to diagnose your errors:

 Correct Your Grip

-- Stippling the handgun grip makes the gun harder to slip off your hand
+- Stippling the handgun grip enhances traction and minimizes the likelihood of the gun slipping from your grasp

 Under cutting the trigger guard allows the hand can grip higher.
 It can slightly change the angle of the grip to help with recoil control.

 Get Content Updates & Exclusive Deals

 Subscribe to get more content like this + exclusive deals.